Orange-OpenSource/AIVC/visual_examples.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

 Works on firefox and Safari!
+Refresh the page if the videos get out of sync.

 Examples are presented on the video sequence *Sports_1080P-6710* from the [CLIC 2021](http://clic.compression.cc/2021/) dataset.